kevingillispie/Schema-Scalpel/README.txt

 == Changelog ==

+= 1.2.5.4 =
+THIS IS A NECESSARY UPDATE.
+[FIX] The initial tab setting in the database has been updated to `homepage`.
+The schema-editing page will now load properly.

+[FIX] The initial search query parameter is now fully defaulted to `s`.

+= 1.2.5.3 =
+[FIX] If the absolute path to the plugin contained the word `home` in it, the `scsc-create-new-schema.php` file wouldn't properly switch between the schema-type tabs.
+Naming standard changed to `homepage`.

+= 1.2.5.2 =
+[FIX] `admin/vars` directory didn't get pushed with last update. >:(

-= 1.2.4.2 =
+= 1.2.5 =
+[NEW] Added new example schema as highlighted by the Google Developer documentation, including `COVID Announcement` schema.

+[UPDATE] Updated `NewsArticle` schema example to include `author` schema.

+[UPDATE] Exmample schema are now called directly from an array rather than the database.

-[UPDATED] Spaces after commas are now limited to one to maintain traditional punctuation practices.
+[FIX] Spaces after commas are now limited to one to maintain traditional punctuation practices.

 = 1.2.4.1 =
-[FIXED] The create and edit schema buttons were being generated with the incorrect schema type.
+[FIX] The create and edit schema buttons were being generated with the incorrect schema type.
 Each tab will now display the appropriate schema (i.e. home, global, pages, posts).

 = 1.2.4 =
-[FIXED] Should the `wp_head()` function be called more than once, some functions in the `/public/class-schema-scalpel-public.php` file would throw a fatal PHP error due to redundant declarations.
+[FIX] Should the `wp_head()` function be called more than once, some functions in the `/public/class-schema-scalpel-public.php` file would throw a fatal PHP error due to redundant declarations.

 = 1.2.3 =
-[UPDATED] Schema Scalpel works with WordPress 6.0!
+[UPDATE] Schema Scalpel works with WordPress 6.0!

-[FIXED] A few CSS class names that weren't updated to Bootstrap 5.x naming standards.
+[FIX] A few CSS class names that weren't updated to Bootstrap 5.x naming standards.

-[FIXED] Page and post titles were not displaying properly due to sanitization function.
+[FIX] Page and post titles were not displaying properly due to sanitization function.

 = 1.2.2 =
-[UDPATED] The schema/JSON-LD format error checking has been greatly improved.
+[UPDATE] The schema/JSON-LD format error checking has been greatly improved.

 = 1.2.1 =
-[FIXED] Version 1.2 was pushed without updating every instance of version number within the plugin.
+[FIX] Version 1.2 was pushed without updating every instance of version number within the plugin.

 = 1.2 =
 [NEW] Multisite activation is now possible!

-[UPDATED] Removed some comment clutter.
+[UPDATE] Removed some comment clutter.

 = 1.0.1 =
-[FIXED] Replaced use of `wp_print_scripts` hook with `wp_enqueue_scripts` as the former prevented the loading of schema with some themes.
+[FIX] Replaced use of `wp_print_scripts` hook with `wp_enqueue_scripts` as the former prevented the loading of schema with some themes.

-[FIXED] A bunch of stuff I have changed since publishing Schema Scalpel but have forgotten about because I didn't know how to use my Subversion client.
+[FIX] A bunch of stuff I have changed since publishing Schema Scalpel but have forgotten about because I didn't know how to use my Subversion client.

-[UPDATED] Plugin init function `run_schema_scalpel` now called via `plugins_loaded` hook.
+[UPDATE] Plugin init function `run_schema_scalpel` now called via `plugins_loaded` hook.

-[UPDATED] Changed the default search key to `s` to conform to WordPress's default search functionality.
+[UPDATE] Changed the default search key to `s` to conform to WordPress's default search functionality.

-[UPDATED] Schema Scalpel logo now uses font paths.
+[UPDATE] Schema Scalpel logo now uses font paths.

 = 1.0 =
 The unleashing of the Schema Scalpel upon the world.
 You might say that the plugin is now “off the chain”.